Argentina Gross Domestic Product: Nominal

 1976 - 2021 | Yearly | USD mn | World Bank

 AR: Adjusted Savings: Net National Savings data was reported at 49.375 USD bn in 2021.
 This records an increase from the previous number of 20.997 USD bn for 2020.
-AR: Adjusted Savings: Net National Savings data is updated yearly, averaging 13.462 USD bn from Dec 1976 to 2021, with 46 observations.
+AR: Adjusted Savings: Net National Savings data is updated yearly, averaging 13.462 USD bn from Dec 1976 (Median) to 2021, with 46 observations.
 The data reached an all-time high of 49.375 USD bn in 2021 and a record low of 1.205 USD bn in 2018.
 AR: Adjusted Savings: Net National Savings data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Net national savings are equal to gross national savings less the value of consumption of fixed capital.;World Bank staff estimates based on sources and methods in World Bank's 'The Changing Wealth of Nations: Measuring Sustainable Development in the New Millennium' (2011).;;

 Last Frequency Range